Amar Akbar Anthony: Production

 Amar Akbar Anthony has a cinematic antecedent in Yash Chopra's 1965 film Waqt, in which a father's three sons are separated from each other.
 Waqt also inspired the 1976 super-hit diamond jubilee Pakistani film Talash, starring Shabnam and Nadeem.
 However, Amar Akbar Anthony was slated to release in 1975, prior to Talashs release.

 Prayag Raj wrote the film's screenplay, while Kader Khan wrote the dialogue.

 The character of Anthony Gonsalves was named after the famous composer and teacher of the same name, whose pupils included Pyarelal (of Laxmikant–Pyarelal, the composer duo of the film) and R. D. Burman.Booth, p.
 3 Director Manmohan Desai had planned for Amitabh's character to be named “Anthony Fernandes,” with Bakshi's song entitled “My Name is Anthony Fernandes.”
 However, the song didn't go well with Laxmikant-Pyarelal.
 Composer Pyarelal then recalled his famous violin teacher and suggested that the character's last name be changed to “Gonsalves.”Booth, p.
-5 The nonsensical monologue preceding the "My Name Is Anthony Gonsalves" sequence was taken in part from a 1878 speech by British politician Benjamin Disraeli in reference to W. E. Gladstone.
+5 The nonsensical monologue preceding the "My Name Is Anthony Gonsalves" sequence was taken in part from an 1878 speech by British politician Benjamin Disraeli in reference to W. E. Gladstone.